 The best patio heater overall has a piezoelectric ignition to ensure quick, seamless starts, and the adjustable heat control settings let you customize the temperature as needed.
 (Up to 48,000 BTUs of warmth.)
 At 87 inches high and 32 inches in diameter, this portable hotspot (in the literal sense) will look right at home on the back porch, and it’s easy enough to stow in a corner when not in use.
 (Propane gas cylinder sold separately.)
 Pound for pound, this is one of the best values we could find.

-For a pyramid-style heat source that will grab some attention (in a good way), the Hiland HLDSO1-WGTHG Pyramid Patio Propane Heater is one of the best patio heaters you can get.
-Thanks to its 40,000 BTU output and a mesmerizing visual flame, this heater is pretty darn cool (err, hot).
+For a pyramid-style heat source that will grab some attention (in a good way), the Hampton Pyramid Patio Propane Heater is one of the best patio heaters you can get.
+Thanks to its 42,000 BTU output and a mesmerizing visual flame, this heater is pretty darn cool (err, hot).

 Utilizing a 20-pound propane tank (hidden below via the easy-access door), the durable base isn’t going anywhere — unless you want it to.
-The attached wheels make it portable, but at 91 inches high, this isn’t the best patio heater for smaller spaces.
-Be sure to measure your ceiling height before pulling the trigger on this one, but if you have room for it, the Hiland HLDSO1-WGTHG Pyramid Patio Propane Heater has a rustic-yet-snazzy look that’s sure to please.
+The attached wheels make it portable, but at 85 inches high, this isn’t the best patio heater for smaller spaces.
+But if you have room for it, its rustic-yet-snazzy look is sure to please.

 Dr. Infrared proves that the amenity of outdoor heating isn’t just for one-percenters.
 For less than $150, this wall- or ceiling-mounted device is one of the best patio heaters you’ll find at this price point.